stevedanomodolor/stevedanomodolor.github.io/_projects/2_project.md

 ---
 layout: page
-title: Head and gaze tracking control
+title: Head and Gaze Tracking Control
 description: Head and gaze tracking control for a smart wheelchair with a robot arm
 img: assets/img/head_and_gaze.png
 importance: 2